Color as a Psychological Anchor

 A color cannot fix unsafe decisions, poor planning, or harmful relationships.
 It is a prompt, not a substitute for action.

 Fear is sticky, and websites can exploit that.
 Arcarix should not use old terms to trap users into dependency.
 The editorial duty is to make the reader more capable after reading, not more afraid.
-The final standard is the same: if "Am I using ritual to focus or to avoid responsibility?" cannot be answered in ordinary life, the reading has not yet become usable.
+The final standard is the same: if the question cannot be answered in ordinary life, the reading has not yet become usable.

 A grounded reading scene